Whelement/CRSH1TTY-public-beta/README.md

 # Instructions:
-On an UNENROLLED CHROMEBOOK IN DEVMODE with WP ON, Download fast.sh, place it in your "downloads" folder, then go to VT2 (ctrl + alt + ->) and run
+On an UNENROLLED CHROMEBOOK IN DEVMODE with WP ON, download fast.sh, place it in your "downloads" folder, then go to VT2 (ctrl + alt + ->) and run
 ```cd /home/user/chronos/Downloads && sudo bash fast.sh```
 and just wait!